4 Technologies of leadership

 How we practise leadership can be shaped as much by the technologies around us as by our intentional actions as autonomous people – in other words, technologies can lead.
 This is not quite to argue that technologies can think and feel for themselves, at least not yet anyway.
 But it is to argue that most thinking on leadership, and indeed most thinking in practice, tends to assume that we are independent people who rely on rational thought alone.
 This is a flawed assumption that overlooks how interdependent we are in reality.
 In fact, we are hugely dependent on the technologies we use, as well as the spaces we inhabit.

 Leadership depends so much on the interaction between material objects and people.
-The example used by Grint (2005b) is that of the D-Day landings in World War II, which relied on a vast and complex web of technologies and techniques – weather forecasting equipment, landing craft, covert mini submarines, falsified evidence of alternative invasion plans, the knowledge and judgement of certain leaders and the bravery and intelligence of those involved on the ground (and in the air).
+The example used by Grint (2005b) is that of the D-Day landings in World War II, which relied on a vast and complex web of technologies and techniques – weather forecasting equipment, landing craft, covert mini submarines, falsified evidence of alternative invasion plans, the knowledge and judgment of certain leaders and the bravery and intelligence of those involved on the ground (and in the air).
 Technologies can shape the possibilities for leadership as much as leaders and followers.
 In fact it could be said that leaders should not be thought of as ‘people’ at all but as person–technological hybrids (Latour, 2007).
 People exist in a mutually dependent relationship with their technologies.

 Technologies can be very simple and mundane or they can be complex and high-tech.
 Let’s return momentarily to the expansive world of the New Zealand Leadership Institute (NZLI).
 Recall that staff hold their meetings overlooking the cityscape.
 They do so while sitting on a blue sofa and chairs.
 This seems like a mundane detail but the living room furniture has become an important actor in the work of NZLI, a character in the play of leadership.